Best soup makers, tried and tested by experts

 Simple models of soup makers require little more than chopping ingredients and pressing a button.
 Their primary use is to make soup with smoothies as an add-on, and are ideal if you're looking to save time and minimise on effort in the kitchen.

-Read on to discover our favourite soup makers and for inspiration, check out some of the best soup maker recipes we're loving right now.
+Read on to discover our favourite soup makers and, for more inspiration, check out some of the best soup maker recipes we're loving right now.

 Jump to: